mghmay/star-and-shadow-api/README.md

 # starAndShadow
-This is a video rental system for the star and shadow using the Sakila mysql database
+This is a video rental system API for the star and shadow cinema using the Sakila mysql database